bklol/cs2_log_blocker/README.md

-it simply block which function asked LoggingSystem_IsChannelEnabled
+It just blocks the function from asking LoggingSystem_IsChannelEnabled